 When I moved to Bristol in 2002 people still talked about Finnegan’s Wake on Cotham Hill.
 I would say that I’d had a drink and eaten a pizza at The Hill and Bristolians would nod and say ‘Ah, you were at Finnegan’s Wake.’
 The Hill was new, you see.
 For years locals still called it Finnegan’s, with a sort of lazy obstinacy.
 It was odd, because no one had any affectionate memories of the old pub; it was a nondescript Irish theme bar, notable only for being named after Joyce’s vast unreadable novel.
 In fact, during my fifteen minutes’ research for this, no one I asked could recall anything about it: ‘I don’t remember, there were probably some Irish props scattered about the place and some old-fashioned signs and agricultural implements on the wall’.
 Continue reading

-All things considered, this is my favourite cocktail.
+The Sidecar is one of my three favourite cocktails.
+Sometimes it’s at the top and other times it’s not, but it’s always there.
 I discovered it by happy accident one Christmas when my father said I could pick any cocktail from his pocket bar guide and he’d mix it for me.
 I’d been helping out at the guest house, I think cleaning or restocking the small bar.
 Being very young at the time I looked for one that had the most alcohol and the least mixer without being either impossible (exotic ingredients, such as absinthe) or disgusting (vile ingredients, such as absinthe).
 I chose a Sidecar and was relieved to find that I liked it; I’ve been liking it ever since.
-Other cocktails come and go, but not this one.
+Many cocktails come and go, but not this one.
 Continue reading